-If you wish to go behind the curtains of the most controversial neighborhood in Amsterdam, then join our private virtual Red Light District: Stripped Experience and discover the naked truths about the most famous red light district in the world.
+Always wondered what goes on behind the curtains of the most controversial neighborhood in Amsterdam, then join our private virtual Red Light District: Stripped Experience.
+Discover the naked truths about the most famous red light district in the world.
 For the first time ever, dive into its history and modern affairs and enjoy a Q and A with Sunny, one of the ladies who work in Amsterdam’s Red Light District.
 Learn and laugh as she debunks the myths and shares her views and stories from her personal experiences.

-The good news is that you can join from virtually anywhere in the world.
-It’s an exclusive experience for up to 20 people.
-Definitely an eye and mind-opener for those who wish to dig a little deeper — from the comfort of your home.
+You can join from virtually anywhere in the world and it’s for a private experience for a group of up to 20.
+Definitely an eye and mind-opener for those who wish to dig a little deeper from the comfort of your home.